 According to the experts at polished concrete specialists Lazenby, “a formwork is first created to pour the concrete into.
 As the concrete goes off the shutters are struck and the surface trowelled by hand to achieve the same mottled variation as the floor.
 Steps are generally poured at a 100mm depth over a block work sub-base.”

-When building from scratch, or using polished concrete for a new extension, the majority of in- situ polished concrete flooring is put in place prior to doors and any door tracks which may be fitted.
+When building from scratch, or using polished concrete when building an extension, the majority of in- situ polished concrete flooring is put in place prior to doors and any door tracks which may be fitted.

 It is possible to produce the floor with these elements in place, but there is a great risk as cement corrodes aluminium and the process is not delicate.
 Doors can also cause a hindrance to the contractor and not allow for threshold details to be incorporated.